mkinderwater/mk-piclock-adult/install.md

 make install
 ```

-The installer:

-* Stops the existing services
-* Builds the release
-* Preserves runtime settings and user music
-* Installs the binaries and web GUI
-* Enables and starts the required systemd units
-* Requests an immediate Weather refresh

-The following units are enabled:
+The installer stops the existing services, builds the release, preserves runtime settings and user music, installs the binaries and web GUI, then enables and starts:

 ```text
 mk-piclock-core.service